cartertune/real-time-stock-dashboard/README.md

 # Stockbase Application

 This application allows users to manage a watchlist of stock tickers and receive real-time stock price updates using a WebSocket connection.
 The backend is powered by Node.js, Express, Socket.io, and Supabase.
-The frontend is built with React.
+The front end is built with React.

 ## Features